maziac/DeZog/documentation/zsimPeripherals.md

 	}
 }
 ~~~
 Note: 'my_port' is a number you need to define.
-Of course, instead of checking the whole 16 bit port address you can also check only for some of the bits of the port address or none at all.
+Of course, instead of checking the whole 16 bit port address you can also check only some of the bits of the port address or none at all.
 You can exactly mimic the HW as you want.

-The minimal implementation for an in port would be:
+The minimal implementation for an in-port would be:
 ~~~js
 API.readPort = (port) => {
 	if(port == my_port) {